Adopting Zoe of Z’s Cup of Tea led to these amazing gluten-free Oven S’mores!

-Zoe had the perfect cookie recipe for the project—Spur of the Moment Chocolate Cookies.
+Zoe had the perfect cookie recipe for the project—Spur of the Moment Chocolate Cookies (via The Wayback Machine).
 Made from almond flour, gluten-free flour/starches, cocoa, applesauce, egg, coconut milk, and honey, she said these cookies were not too sweet.

 So, back to Zoe and the S’more project … I made her Spur of the Moment Chocolate Cookies and they came out great.
 I forgot to pack down the almond flour when measuring (which is important for almond flour) so I did add some more to produce a thick enough batter.
 I also cut back on the honey because of how the cookies would be used.
 (I found I even liked them plain with less honey though.)

 I think Zoe’s homemade marshmallows would actually solve that problem as they are flat and rectangular and would cover the chocolate as they melted/warmed up in the oven for more of a true S’more effect.
 But, until then, I’m thinking I should put this particular version of Oven S’mores in Zoe’s “Disasters” category.
 Although I admit that they are delicious … very messy in the making and not as intended, but still delicious.
 The lack of complete success has nothing to do with Zoe though.
-The recipe of Zoe’s was great.
+Zoe’s recipe was great.

 So, in summary, I loved Zoe’s cookies, am still dreaming of her marshmallows and a few other recipes, and will keep following her blog faithfully as she, her recipes, and her writing are all fabulous and make me happy.
 Head on over to Zoe’s to share a cup of tea, a cookie, a marshmallow, and more!